globus/globus-compute/changelog.d/20220113_201823_sirosen_use_globus_sdk_v3.rst

 .. code-block:: python

+    import funcx
-    from funcx.utils.response_errors import FuncxResponseError
+    from funcx.utils.response_errors import (
+        FuncxResponseError, ResponseErrorCode
+    )

-    client = FuncXClient(...)
+    client = funcx.FuncXClient()
     try:
         client.some_method(...)
     except FuncxResponseError as err:
-        code = err.code  # this is an enum member
+        if err.code == ResponseErrorCode.INVALID_UUID:  # this is an enum
             ...

 In the new version:

 .. code-block:: python

-    import globus_sdk
+    import funcx

-    client = FuncXClient(...)
+    client = funcx.FuncXClient()
     try:
         client.some_method(...)
-    except globus_sdk.GlobusAPIError as err:
+    except funcx.FuncxAPIError as err:
-        code = err["code"]  # this is an integer
+        if err.code_name == "invalid_uuid":  # this is a string
             ...